Sadly, the back is one of the most neglected muscle groups in fitness.

 HOW CAN I INTEGRATE THE CABLE ROW INTO MY TRAINING?

-Check out The WCT Best Workout Template For Busy Professionals to find a simple way to add the cable row and other great exercises into your routine.
+Check out The WCT Best Workout Template For Busy Professionals to find a great way to add the cable row and other popular lifts into your workout routine.

 Below are tutorials of other great back exercises you can use to develop a strong back and respectable upper body strength.